Learning in repeated auctions: Deriving revenue-maximizing auctions

 \subsubsection{Non-regular distribution: the ironing technique}

-If $F_i$ are not regular, the Myerson auction might not be incentive-compatible.
-Indeed, since $\psi_i$ is non-increasing, the allocation is not monotone: a bidder might have incentive to shade (or lower) his bid to increase his virtual bid and his probability of winning.
-Non-regular distributions are not that uncommon either, as a mixture of two distributions typically is (for instance the mixture of two uniform, Gaussian, etc.).
+If $F_i$'s are not regular, the Myerson auction is not always defined as $\psi_i$'s may not be invertible.
+From an allocation standpoint, since $\psi_i$ is not necessarily increasing, the allocation rule may not be monotone.
+Hence a bidder might have incentive to ``shade" (or lower) his bid to increase his virtual bid and his probability of winning.
+Non-regular distributions are not uncommon, as a mixture of two distributions typically is not regular (for instance the mixture of two uniforms, Gaussians, etc...).
 It is therefore crucial to adapt the Myerson mechanism to non-regular distributions.
 The canonical way is to define a slightly different allocation rule based on a modified virtual value \citep{Myerson81} called the \textit{ironed virtual value}.